twschan/CI_MS1_Tessa_Chan/TESTING.md

    And social media links can be accessed at the bottom footer on every page.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-5.1.png)

+Expected result:
+1. To find information and updates about her latest projects

+Actual result: Works as expected

+---
 *8. As a Returning Visitor, I want to find the best way to get in contact with the designer with any questions I may have.*

 Feature: